Satyam19946/visualizer/README.md

+#Visualizer
-Visualizing the different Algorithms generally taught in CSE 12 and CSE 100.
+Visualizer for the different algorithms taught in CSE 12 and CSE 100 built using React.js.